UBC-CIC/commit2act/docs/ArchitectureDeepDive.md

 }
 ```

-This is the JSON object that the Lambda will recieve.
+This is the JSON object that the Lambda will receive.
 Here is a concrete example of how it looks for the `addGroupMember` mutation:

 ```
 {